-Mainly allocated to the Research team, this vehicle has a capability of carrying 5 persons and a substantial load area for equipment and transport.
+This vehicle which was formally for use by the research team has been retained but reallocated to the principle use by the enforcement team.
+It has a capability of carrying 5 persons and a substantial load area for equipment and transport.
 The vehicle is diesel with zero road tax and stop/start technology.
 The lease is on a four year fully, maintained, contract hire.